ICC Men's ODI Team Rankings

 Until 2013, the team ranked number one at the annual 1 April cut-off date received the ICC ODI Championship Shield and prize money.
-Up until the 2019 edition, the rankings were used to award direct qualification for the Cricket World Cup.
+The rankings was used to award direct qualification for the Cricket World Cup in 2019 and will be used in the 2027.

 Current rankings

 Associate rankings

 In late 2005, the International Cricket Council ranked the top non-Test nations from 11–30 to complement the Test nations' rankings in the ICC Men's ODI Team Rankings.
 The ICC used the results from the 2005 ICC Trophy and WCQS Division 2 competition (i.e. the primary qualification mechanisms for the 2007 Cricket World Cup) to rank the nations.

 These rankings were used to seed the initial stage of the global World Cricket League.
 Teams ranked 11–16 were placed into Division 1; teams 17–20 were placed into Division 2; teams 21–24 were placed into Division 3; the remaining teams were placed into the upper divisions of their respective regional qualifiers.

-As of 19 April 2009 the top six associates gained one day status.
-Kenya and Ireland have both qualified to appear on the main rating table, Kenya from its existing status and Ireland for its two victories in the 2007 World Cup.
+Before 19 April 2009, the top six associates gained one day status.
+Kenya and Ireland both qualified to appear on the main rating table, Kenya from its existing status and Ireland for its two victories in the 2007 World Cup.
 Following their victory over Bangladesh in July 2010, the Netherlands joined the main table.
-Afghanistan, Canada and Scotland remain on the secondary table.
+Afghanistan, Canada and Scotland remained on the secondary table.
 In May 2009, the ICC added a rankings table for all associate members.
 This contained both global and regional placings.
 In June 2018, the four associates with ODI status were moved to the main ranking list.

 Historical rankings

 The ICC provides ratings for the end of each month back to October 2002.
 This table lists the teams that have successively held the highest rating since that date, by whole month periods.

-In 2011, the ICC applied its rating system to results since 1981, providing ratings for the end of each month back to 1981, further indicating Australia's historical dominance in ODI Cricket with the highest number of months ranked first (198 months).
+In 2011, the ICC applied its rating system to results since 1981, providing ratings for the end of each month back to 1981, further indicating Australia's historical dominance in ODI Cricket with the highest number of months ranked first (200 months).
 The table only begins from 1981 as, prior to this date, there is not enough data available due to the infrequency of matches and the small number of competing teams in the earlier periods.

-The teams that have successively held the highest rating since January 1981 till September 2002, by whole month periods, are:
+The teams that have successively held the highest rating since January 1981 until September 2002, by whole month periods, are:

-The summary of teams that have held the highest rating since 1981 till present by whole month periods, are:
+The summary of teams that have held the highest rating since 1981 until present by whole month periods, are: